StevenFeng-AKL/BlueCorp/README.md

 # BlueCorp 3PL Sales Order Automation

-By using Azure Integration service, to autoemate the sales orders prcoess between Blue Corp's logistic team and 3PL.
+By using Azure Integration service, to automate the sales orders processes between Blue Corp's logistic team and 3PL.

 ## Design Ojectives